sdiehl/write-you-a-haskell/002_parsers.md

 and MonadPlus class instances which encode the logic for trying multiple parse functions over the same stream and handling failure and rollover.

-The core operator introduced here is (``<|>``) operator for combining two optional paths of parser logic, switching to second path if the first fails with the zero value.
+The core operator introduced here is the (``<|>``) operator for combining two optional paths of parser logic, switching to the second path if the first fails with the zero value.

 ~~~~ {.haskell slice="chapter3/parsec.hs" lower=40 upper=59}
 ~~~~